eventide-project/docs/user-guide/consumers.md

 # Consumers

-A consumer continuously reads messages from a single category and dispatches the messages to the handlers that have been registered to the consumer.
+A consumer continuously reads messages from a single category and dispatches the messages to the handlers that have been added to the consumer.

 Many consumers can be hosted together in a single service, allowing a component to be fed messages from many categories.